Where: The Old Man of Coniston hike from

 weather, but best follow the main path back

 down if visibility is poor.
-You will also see
+You will also

-other mountains if visibility is good.
+over other mountains if visibility is

 The image below is of the cairn on the

 2,611ft Brim Fell looking north.
 There are